Where bloggers meet other bloggers.

 No, I am not pregnant.

-Spilling hot chocolate all over my cool green Capri pants.
+Spilling hot chocolate all over my cool green Capri pants during Randi Zuckerberg’s conversation.

-Then writing that I “crapped my pants” on two forms of social media and then uncontrollably laughing the “ugly” laugh with Jen and Danielle…who by the way, another AMAZING new friend.
+Then writing that I “crapped my pants” on two forms of social media and then uncontrollably laughing the “ugly” laugh during a quiet moment in a session.

-To the point that we needed to leave the room.
+To where I needed to leave the room.

-Dancing for two straight hours at the fashion show party on the last night surrounded by my amazing friends.
+Dancing for two straight hours at the fashion show party on the last night surrounded by some amazing friends.

 Walking into our bathroom at one in the morning the last day to find someone’s underwear on the bathroom counter.